allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

    }
 }
 ```
-Remember that our queries can change on timeline by extend their business requirement.
-It can start from simple like this:
+Remember that our queries can change in time, e.g. by extended business requirements.
+They can start from a simple query like this:

 ```graphql
 query {